vnnaworks/Hwcord/README.md

 - Injecting multiple files doesn't work well
 - You might get logged out of Discord if you reload too frequently
+- Only supports Discords normal client, PTB won't work or anything like that.

 ## Roadmap